 After settling in Mt.
 Vernon, Elvin worked with his stepfather’s painting business, taking it over after his stepfather’s passing in 1994.
 Elvin was also Mayor of Mt.
 Vernon for two terms.
 Elvin loved sports and enjoyed watching his son and grandson play as much as he could.
 He was a kind person to all.
 He had a great love for His Heavenly Father and Jesus Christ and for serving in the Church of Jesus Christ of Latter-Day Saints.
 He was waiting upon the Lord to take him to be with family, especially his beloved wife, Jane, and daughter Cindy.

 Elvin was preceded in death by his wife, Jane; daughter, Cindy; sister, Hermalynn (Babe) White; and parents Hermann and Delores Desouza.

 Survivors include children Tami (Ed) Lowry of Corvallis; Jerry (Kathy) Webb of Mt.
 Vernon; sister Darlene (Wally) Muzzy of Richland, Washington; grandchildren, Lindsey Webb of Los Angeles, and James Webb of Mt.
 Vernon; great-grandson, Braeden Webb; step-grandsons, Robert Lowry of Sweet Home and Corey Lowry of Tahlequah, Oklahoma.

-To send sympathy gifts to the family or plant a tree in memory of Elvin Bernell Webb, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Elvin Bernell Webb, please visit our floral store.